Techie-calster/AI-smart-gym-trainer/README.md

-4. Fix protobuf compatibility (important for MediaPipe): pip uninstall protobuf -y pip install protobuf==3.20.3
+4. Fix protobuf compatibility (important for MediaPipe): pip uninstall protobuf -y pip install protobuf==4.25.*

 ## Running
-- Run the main script:
+- Launch the web interface (recommended): python launch.py
-  python main.py
-- Follow prompts to provide a path to a local video file or specify webcam input (e.g., 0).
+  This will open the repository's home.html (if present) in your default browser and also start app.py (if present).
+If app.py defines a Flask app object named `app`, launch.py will run it directly; otherwise it will start app.py as a subprocess.

-- Example flags if implemented: python main.py --video path/to/video.mp4
+- Run the main script (logical/CLI part): python main.py --input path/to/video.mp4
-  python main.py --webcam 0
+  (main.py processes videos or webcam input; you may upload/overwrite main.py for a cleaned/beautified logical entry point.)

 ## Project structure
-- main.py — entry point for processing video/webcam input
+- main.py — entry point for processing video/webcam input (CLI / logical part)
+- launch.py — launcher for the web UI (opens home.html and runs app.py)
+- app.py — optional Flask / web app
 - requirements.txt — pinned dependencies (not always present)
 - utils/ — helper modules and utilities
 - models/ — model/config files (if any)

 ## Notes & Troubleshooting
-- MediaPipe can be sensitive to newer protobuf versions; installing protobuf==3.20.3 avoids common runtime errors.
+- MediaPipe can be sensitive to newer protobuf versions.
+We now recommend protobuf==4.25.* as requested; after updating, test MediaPipe functionality.
+If you see compatibility errors with MediaPipe and protobuf 4.25.*, consider using an isolated environment or pinning a different compatible mediapipe/protobuf combination.
 - If you encounter OpenCV or MediaPipe errors, try reinstalling dependencies inside a fresh virtual environment.
 - If your camera or video feed doesn't open, verify permissions and the correct device index.